ji-podhead/DevOps/cheatsheets.md

 ![grafik](https://github.com/user-attachments/assets/0d634ad0-6bc5-4048-9b77-0bc85e45f04a)
 ****image source: [openvswitch](https://docs.openvswitch.org/en/latest/howto/vlan/)****

-As you cans ee in the image, we have 2 NIC's in this setup.<br>
+As you can see in the image, we have 2 NIC's in this setup.<br>
 This is required if you want to make sure not to loose your connection (like ssh) since your physical network interface will be the slave of the ovs-bridge.<br>
 You cant have duplicated IP's on different Interfaces at the same time.<br>
 So if you use your main NIC as both your Management- and Data Network, you need to delete & flush its IP, as well as setting it to 0.0.0.0/0.<br>
 Thats why you can loose your ssh connection and it might require you to access the machine directly.
 However i wrote a script and [Ansible Collection](https://galaxy.ansible.com/ui/repo/published/ji_podhead/ovs_bridge/)

  #### install the requirements

  ```bash